adamfowleruk/mljs/planning.md

   - rewrite how ontology information is provided, configured, accessed and managed - far too complex and buggy for the average developer at the moment
   - Support loading of OWL / other ontologies to populate triple config object
   - ontology builder object?
- - Core: Search Options builder - hide sem:triples elements from snippet highlighting
+ - Core: Search Options builder
+  - hide sem:triples elements from snippet highlighting
+  - actually write the pathConstraint function!
+  - Investigate why REST insists upon some elements having indexes in the JSON namespace as well as the one required (E.g. xhtml and h1) - because using JSON mode???
  - App Builder gap closing
   - Support for XSLT transformations on search results
   - Support for XSLT transformations on fetch documents in new window